Australian disability parking permits are provided to people with a disability and organisations that provide transport services for them.

-You can apply for a disability parking permit in South Australia if all of these conditions apply to you:
+You can apply as an individual for a disability parking permit in South Australia if you meet all of these conditions:

-Ask a medical practitioner to complete and sign the relevant parts of the application.
+Ask a medical practitioner to complete and sign the relevant sections.

-Declare that the permit will only be used when transporting persons who fit the above definition.
+Sign the declaration that the permit will only be used when transporting people with a disability.

 If your permit has been lost, stolen or damaged it will be replaced free of charge.